What Is a Food Allergy?

 How Common are Food Allergies?

 Food Allergies in Children: The number of food allergies, especially among children, is increasing.
-The NIH estimates that six to eight percent of children ages four and under have food allergies.
-Children who have allergic reactions to dust, mold or pollen are more apt to develop food allergies.

-About 35% of children with moderate to severe eczema also have food allergies.
+The NIH estimates that about five percent of children under the age of 5 are affected.
+The Centers for Disease Control (CDA) estimates that eight percent of children in the United States have food allergies.
+Children who have allergic reactions to dust, mold, or pollen are more apt to develop food allergies.
+About 30% of children with eczema (atopic dermatitis) also have food allergies.

-About one out of 20 children is allergic to at least one food, and the most common allergies are peanuts, milk, eggs, tree nuts, soy and wheat.
-Children frequently outgrow an allergy to eggs, milk, soy and wheat by the time they reach adolescence.
-However, allergies to peanuts, tree nuts, fish and shellfish (e.g. shrimp) usually last a lifetime.
+The most common childhood allergens are peanuts, milk, eggs, tree nuts, soy, and wheat.
+Children frequently outgrow an allergy to eggs, milk, soy, and wheat by the time they reach adolescence.
+However, allergies to peanuts, tree nuts, fish, and shellfish (e.g., shrimp) usually last a lifetime.

 Treating Food Allergies